paulbarna/CarND-Capstone/README.md

 ### Waypoint Updater

 ![Waypoint Updater](imgs/waypoint-updater-ros-graph.png)

 The purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
+It subscribes to the following topics:

+* `/base_waypoints` - Publishes a list of all waypoints for the track, which includes waypoints ahead and behind the vehicle.
+Only published once
+* `/current_pose` - Publishes the current position of the car
+* `/current_velocity` - Publishes the current velocity of the car
+* `/traffic_waypoint` - Traffic light data, position and status

-It subscribes to the topics `/base_waypoints`, `/current_pose`, `/current_velocity` and `/traffic_waypoint` in order to publish a list of waypoints to `/final_waypoints`.
+in order to publish a list of waypoints to `/final_waypoints`.

 ### Drive-by-Wire (DBW)